nmacgreg/DeckPostCover/README.md

     * Railing post base
     * Post skirt dressing

+## Status: 2022 Sept.
+18, v0.0.2 -  relieved edges

+* Improved in several ways:
+    * Thicker walls
+    * Rounded edges
+    * Better orientation for slicing
+* Initial printing says it's not compatible with v0.0.1

-# Status: 2022 Sept.
-10: WIP
+## Status: 2022 Sept.
+10, v0.0.1 - first version

 * This is a work in progress.
-I haven't printed or test-fit these, yet.

-# Images are worth a thousand words:
+* I printed a pair of these and tried them on the target post.
+They fit really nicely.
+Quite chuffed at how well they fit, actually, and on first attempt.

+## Links

 * [Amazon search for these](https://www.amazon.com/Deck-Post-Covers/s?k=Deck+Post+Covers)
 * [Amazon search for deck post skirt](https://www.amazon.com/deck-post-skirt/s?k=deck+post+skirt)